Capital Gains Tax in India: An Explainer

 The STCG on listed securities is, however, taxed at flat 15 percent.
 This is to deter those who invest only to make quick profits by speculating on the stock market, and incentivizes individuals to make long-term investments in companies, which benefits overall economic growth.

-Tax rates are different for debt-oriented mutual funds (shown in the table below).
+Tax rates are different for debt-oriented mutual funds.
 Debt-oriented mutual funds are those where the amount invested in equity and equity related instruments is less than 65 percent, whereas those holding more than 65 percent of corpus in equity are called equity mutual funds.

 Calculating capital gains in India